 Banks want to support their customers, they don’t want to knock the business down and see a possible loss.
 Even with personal guarantees in place, they will seek to find solutions with the company’s board.

-HOWEVER, if you don’t “act”, don’t provide the bank with information and don’t seem to “get” how bad things are, then the bank can appoint investigating accountants or even worse administrators very rapidly.
+HOWEVER, if you don’t “act”, don’t provide the bank with information, don’t react to the demands of your creditors, and don’t seem to “get” how bad things are, then the bank can appoint investigating accountants or even worse administrators very rapidly.